Pial-Khan/P2PChatApp/readme.txt

 P2PChatApp :

-This is an android messaging application.Using this application users can connect their android devices udnder a wi-fi network and communicate with each other through P2P socket pragramming.
+This is an android messaging application.
+Using this application users can connect their android devices under a wi-fi network and communicate with each other through P2P socket programming.

 Base Features: